-Amazing Animals are actively involved in three aspects of education in their industry.
+Our company is actively involved in three aspects of education in our industry.

-Amazing Animals were at the forefront of introducing NVQ/QCF qualifications.
+Our company were at the forefront of introducing NVQ/QCF qualifications.
 Our staff were among the first to gain City and Guilds accredited qualifications in animal training.
-We also had two of the first members of staff to qualify as OCR A1 assessors, which enables us to provide an accredited qualification route through our company.
+We were also amongst the first to have members of staff qualify as OCR A1 assessors, which enables us to provide an accredited qualification route through our company.
 We currently have the largest employed workforce of qualified animal trainers in the UK.
 One member of our staff won the City and Guild Medal of Excellence and had this accolade presented to her at Buckingham Palace by the Duke of Edinburgh in 2011.
 She also went on to win the City and Guilds Innovator of the Year.
-If you are interested please see details on our work experience/employment opportunities page.
+If you are interested please see details on our work experience page.

 Amazing Animals has had a longstanding career in the development of Natural History Documentaries and books.
-We are have been actively involved in several scientific projects that have been made possible only with the use of our trained animals.
-We believe that our wild animals are the ambassadors for their cousins in the wild state and that by exposing the general public more to them we indirectly help create more awareness for their conservation.
+We have been actively involved in several scientific projects that have been made possible only with the use of our trained animals.
+We believe that our wild animals are the ambassadors for their cousins in the wild state.
+By showcasing wild animals to the general public we indirectly help create more awareness for their conservation.